jennieablog/jennieablog.github.io/_posts/2020-06-20-coding-a-theme-switch.md

 ### 1. Writing the CSS

-1. I defined a `data-theme` using dark colors in my site's CSS and named it `dark`.
+1. I defined a `data-theme` with dark colors in my site's CSS and named it `dark`.
 This will be added as an attribute to the `html` element whenever the switch is toggled.
 Shown below is a basic dark theme example because my actual CSS is [too long]().

     ```css
     /* Basic dark theme */